ctmrbio/stag-mwc/docs/source/running.rst

 default configuration file already includes ``qc_reads`` and ``remove_human``.
 These two steps are the primary read processing steps and most other steps depends on human filtered reads (i.e. the output of the ``remove_human`` step).
+Note that these two steps will pretty much always run, regardless of their setting in the config file, because they produce output files that almost all other workflow steps depend on.

 .. note::